troysidle/troysidle/README.md

-# Hello, I’m Troy Sidle.
+# Hello I'm Troy Sidle.

-### I'm a Web Developer exploring the capabilities of CSS, JavaScript.
-My current projet is honeydewlimeade.com and I blog about it on Medium.
-After 17 years in the hospitality, I'm going back to my roots with a degree in Computer Science.
-I can be reached at troysidle@gmail.com.
+## As a new web developer, I’m capitalizing on skills obtained with my degree in computer science.

+### For several years I worked professionally in the hospitality industry, specifically with craft cocktails.
+While living in New York City for the past 12 years, I’ve opened bars, consulted for big name brands and have recipes published in several cocktail books.

+### I’m now pursuing software full time again and my current project is developing my personal website www.honeydewlimeade.com.

+### You can follow along with the journey on Medium.

+### I can be reached at troysidle@gmail.com.